ruchikaagarwal6787/BoomBikes---Bike-Sharing-Service-Linear-Regression-Model/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-This assignment is a programming assignment wherein you have to build a multiple linear regression model for the prediction of demand for shared bikes.

 A bike-sharing system is a service in which bikes are made available for shared use to individuals on a short term basis for a price or free.
 Many bike share systems allow people to borrow a bike from a "dock" which is usually computer-controlled wherein the user enters the payment information, and the system unlocks it.
 This bike can then be returned to another dock belonging to the same system.